Vikasreddy45/starbucks-clone/README.md

-# Star-Bucks-Clone
-Star Bucks landing page clone created using Html, Css and Javascript
+A responsive Star Bucks landing page clone created using Html, Css and Javascript